digitalrebar/doc/development/ui/role.rst

    one of the hooks declared in
    `Role <https://github.com/rebar/barclamp-rebar/blob/master/rebar_framework/app/models/role.rb>`__.

-   For example in the messaging barclamp an encrypted databag needed to be created on the admin node populated with the user and password from the form.
+   For example in the messaging barclamp an encrypted databag needs to be created on the admin node populated with the user and password from the form.
 The data bag is then copied downstream to the node prior to a chef run.